Cripple Creek Jail

 DESCRIPTION/HISTORY

 By 1901, Cripple Creek was still a booming mining town, which meant the odds of everyone behaving themselves were pretty low.
-Human passions often got in the way of self-control, good character and common sense, in matters of the heart, of financial matters, imbibing in worldly pleasures and temper issues.
+Human passions often got in the way of self-control, good character and common sense, matters of the heart, and financial matters, among many others.
 The need for a jail in town became evident.
-In 1901, the new County Courthouse was built on the main street of town, Bennett Avenue, and the jail was built about a block and a half south of the courthouse, on the other side of Bennett Street.
+In 1901, the new County Courthouse was built on the main street of town, Bennett Avenue, and the jail was built about a block and a half south from there, on the other side of Bennett Street.
 The jail was used for folks on trial at the nearby County Courthouse.
-Hard-core, convicted felons and murderers were shipped out to the notorious Wyoming Prisons, while lesser criminals did their time in this local county jail.
-This well-designed building was used as a working jail from 1901 to 1991.
-It closed as a jail because there was no exercise yard, and other modern requirements set by the state.
+Hard-core, convicted felons and murderers were shipped out to the notorious Wyoming Prisons, while lesser criminals did their time in this local county jail, which operated from 1901 to 1991.
+It closed as a jail because it lacked an exercise yard, and other modern requirements set by the state.

-This sturdy, two-story brick structure was built to last, and is also quite beautiful outside as well, with lovely brickwork, especially along the roof-line.
-The building has one rectangular structure that is parallel to West Bennett Avenue, (N-S) while the second connecting rectangular structure is parallel to First St.;E-W) giving the total building a “T” structure.
+The Cripple Creek Jail was built to last, and is also quite beautiful externally, with lovely brickwork, especially along the roof-line.
+The building has one rectangular structure running parallel to West Bennett Avenue, with a second connecting rectangular structure parallel to First Street, giving the building a “T” structure.

-The first building was the receiving area and office of the jail, nicely done in wood.
+The first building was the jail receiving area and office, nicely done in wood.
 This area today is used for a gift shop and display area.
-To the left of the entryway, there is a wooden staircase that leads up to the second floor, where the bedroom of the female jailer.
-She spent the night, as she was responsible for taking care of the needs of the female prisoners on the second floor jail block.
+To the left of the entryway, is a wooden staircase that leads up to the second floor, to the bedroom of the female jailer.
+She was responsible for taking care of the needs of the female prisoners on the second floor jail block.
 She could easily get to her charges, as her bedroom was just a short walk from the cells on the second floor of the steel cell units.

-To visit the jail units, one goes through the barred security door in the middle of the nice wooden reception/office area.
-One enters a depressing, stark world of an upper and lower steel 14 cell units, that sits in the middle of the two story high second building; though the room has a lot of light and windows to keep the jail aerated.
+To visit the jail units, one goes through a barred security door in the middle of the reception/office area.
+One then enters a depressing, stark world of seven upper and seven lower steel cell units.
+Fortunately the room has a lot of light and windows to keep the jail aerated.

-Each cell had a bed, a little heater, but not much else.
-In the beginning, there were 4 to 6 men in each cell.
-As the years past, fewer and fewer people were put in a cell.
-In the last years as a jail, just one person was in each cell.
+Each cell had a bed and a little heater, but not much else.
+In the beginning, there were four to six men in each cell.
+As the years passed, fewer and fewer people were put in per cell.
+In its last years as a jail, the rate fell to just one person per cell.

-The prisoners’ uniforms are the typical white and black striped uniforms, complete with a little cap.
+The prisoners’ uniforms were the typical white and black striped uniforms, complete with little caps.
 Visitors can try one on and get their picture taken.
-A copy is put on the wall of the old sheriff’s office – Some of them are quite funny!
+Copies of these pictures have been put on the wall of the old sheriff’s office – some are quite funny!

 HISTORY OF MANIFESTATIONS

-The law enforcement jailers who took care of the prisoners took their jobs seriously, and don’t see the need to stop just because they are dead.
-This seems to be the case in several other Jailhouse stories found on our website:
+The jailers who took care of the prisoners took their jobs seriously.
+Their spirits don’t see the need to stop just because they are dead.
+This seems to be the case in several other jails — you will find their stories elsewhere on our website.

-The one flaw in the steel cell units design is the catwalk that is located at the top of the steel stairway on the second level, that folks walk around to get to the second floor cells.
-The one and only death happened in this jail was when a prisoner either jumped over the railing or was pushed.
+The one flaw in the steel cell design is the catwalk at the top of the stairway on the second level.
+The jail’s one and only death happened when a prisoner either jumped over the railing or was pushed.

-People facing the stress of a trial, or suffering the consequences of their behavior, perhaps just convicted and about to be sent to the notorious Wyoming Frontier Prison at Rawlins for hard time, may think it is easier to end it all, not realizing that it isn’t any better for them on the other side.
+People facing the stress of a trial, or suffering the consequences of their behavior, perhaps just convicted and about to be sent to the notorious Wyoming Frontier Prison at Rawlins for hard time, may think it is easier to end it all.
+They don’t realize that it isn’t any better for them on the other side if the take their own lives.
 Yikes!

 For most of its history, more than one person was held in each cell.
 Perhaps, two prisoners couldn’t stand each other, and the jailer failed to act.
 One of these prisoners with a bad temper could’ve pushed her or his cell mate over the railing because he or she couldn’t control their temper issues.

-People who are executed, or die by accident or by suicide, or at the hands of others while incarcerated, continue to stay in the jail/prison for a variety of reasons; Sometimes they are afraid to go the next world because of what they did in this one.
+The spirits of people who are executed, or who die by accident or suicide, or at the hands of others, continue to stay in the jail/prison for a variety of reasons; Sometimes they are afraid to go the next world because of what they did in this one.

-Perhaps the female or male jailer who were on this watch when this prisoner fell to his or her death can’t get over the guilt felt by their own mistakes made that led to this death happening, and still is/are on the job, trying to make up for this incident.
+Perhaps the jailer on watch when the prisoner fell to their death can’t get over their guilt.
+They could still be on the job, trying to make up for the incident.

-Or, perhaps they both are upset because some of these criminally insane folks found a way out and escaped briefly.
-Traumatic occurrences during a person’s life can create guilt that the person can’t let go of, so they try in vain to make up for their perceived mistake.
+The spirits of other jails may be upset because some criminals found a way out and escaped briefly.
+Traumatic occurrences in a person’s life can create guilt that the person can’t let go of, so they try in vain to make up for their perceived mistake.
 Sometimes when a small child dies, they stick around and look for a parent, or wait patiently for a parent to return to them.

 MANIFESTATIONS